daslyfe/portfolio_site_gatsby/src/markdown-pages/projects/grainboy/post-1.md

 This is a web-based fun, personal project created for generating unique sounds and visuals.
 You can interact with it below

 - Built with React and Processing
+- Web Audio Framework and ToneJS for the dsp
 - scalable visuals
 - desktop and mobile friendly